OfficeDev/outlook-dev-docs/docs/payments/reference.md

 - The `event` property is set to `shippingoptionchange`.
 - The `shippingOption` property contains the `id` of the shipping option the recipient selected.

-The following is an example of the incoming request sent by the Payments service.
+The following is an example of the incoming request sent by the payments service.
 From the previous example response, the available shipping options were regular (`norush`) and priority (`priority`).
 In this example, the user selected priority shipping.

 ```json
 {